molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 `nativeElement` is typed as `any` because Angular does not know the exact type of the wrapped DOM element.
 Most of the time, it is a subclass of [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).
 For example, a `button` element is represented as [`HTMLButtonElement`](https://developer.mozilla.org/en-US/docs/Web/API/) in the DOM.
 When you use `nativeElement`, you need to learn about the DOM interface of the specific element.

-#### Writing the first spec
+### Writing the first Component spec

-We have compiled a test suite that renders the `IndependentCounterComponent`.
+We have compiled a test suite that renders the `CounterComponent`.
 We have met Angular’s primary testing abstractions: `TestBed`, `ComponentFixture` and `DebugElement`.

 Now let us roll up our sleeves and write the first spec!
 The main feature of our little counter is the ability to increment the count.
 Hence the spec: